Spike1565/Python/The_Twelve_Factors.md

+# The Twelve-Factor App

+## Introduction

+- In the modern era, software is commonly delivered as a service: called web apps, or software-as-a-service.

+The twelve-factor app is a methodology for building software-as-a-service apps that:

+1. Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;

+2. Have a clean contract with the underlying operating system, offering maximum portability between execution environments;

+3. Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;

+4. Minimize divergence between development and production, enabling continuous deployment for maximum agility;

+5. And can scale up without significant changes to tooling, architecture, or development practices.

+The twelve-factor methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).

-The Twelve Factors
+## The Twelve Factors

-I. Codebase
-One codebase tracked in revision control, many deploys
+I. Codebase : One codebase tracked in revision control, many deploys

 II.
-Dependencies
-Explicitly declare and isolate dependencies
+Dependencies : Explicitly declare and isolate dependencies

 III.
-Config
-Store config in the environment
+Config: Store config in the environment

 IV.
-Backing services
-Treat backing services as attached resources
+Backing services: Treat backing services as attached resources

-V. Build, release, run
-Strictly separate build and run stages
+V. Build, release, run :Strictly separate build and run stages

 VI.
-Processes
-Execute the app as one or more stateless processes
+Processes : Execute the app as one or more stateless processes

 VII.
-Port binding
-Export services via port binding
+Port binding : Export services via port binding

 VIII.
-Concurrency
-Scale out via the process model
+Concurrency : Scale out via the process model

 IX.
-Disposability
-Maximize robustness with fast startup and graceful shutdown
+Disposability: Maximize robustness with fast startup and graceful shutdown

-X. Dev/prod parity
-Keep development, staging, and production as similar as possible
+X. Dev/prod parity : Keep development, staging, and production as similar as possible

 XI.
-Logs
-Treat logs as event streams
+Logs : Treat logs as event streams

 XII.
-Admin processes
-Run admin/management tasks as one-off processes
+Admin processes : Run admin/management tasks as one-off processes